 “We do what we’re paid to,” Tonk Fah said, stepping up behind her.

 “It’s not exactly the most enviable work,” Denth said, holding her tightly.
-“But it pays well.
+“But it the money is good.
 I was hoping we wouldn’t have to do this.
 Everything was going so nicely.
 Why did you have to run away?”

 He pushed her forward with a careful hand, still holding her, as Jewels and Clod moved down the steps behind him.
 The stairs groaned beneath the weight.